Job Title: Development Manager

 At the Alzheimer’s Association, our employees are at the core of all we do.
 Our network of more than 1,700 employees across the United States makes a difference each and every day for those impacted by Alzheimer’s and those at risk for the disease.

-This position reports to the Senior Director of Constituent Events for the Greater Cincinnati Chapter and will play a key role in achieving budgetary and strategic goals as part of the Alzheimer's Association’s strategic plan.
-As a member of the development team, this position will manage the Walk to End Alzheimer’s for Butler, Warren & Clinton Counties and Southeast Indiana.
-This includes recruitment of committee members, volunteers, team captains, participants, securing sponsors and coaching participants in fundraising to all to achieve budget goals as set.
+Reporting to the Director of Development, the Development Manager will play a key role in achieving budgetary and strategic goals as part of the Alzheimer's Association’s strategic plan.
+As a member of the development team, the position is responsible for the growth and development of two of the chapter's Walk to End Alzheimer's events (Delaware and Marion counties).

 Essential functions and responsibilities include, but are not limited to: